 Places to eat can be found by simply wandering around the streets of downtown Yangon; Chinatown, centred around 19th Street and Mahabandoola Road, is a particularly good place to find restaurants and stalls selling dishes from all over Asia.
 You will find vendor after vendor of charcoal grills, cooking all sorts of meats, veg and marinades from shop house barbecue restaurants.

-This is the place to be if you are looking for cheap beer and a friendly chit chat with the locals or other travelers.
-Try the Myanmar beer, one can will cost you less than $ US 2, and a full meal from $US 2-6.
+This is the place to be if you are looking for cheap beer and a friendly chit chat with the locals or other travellers.
+Try the Myanmar beer, one can cost you less than $ US 2, and a full meal from $US 2-6.

 Double Happiness Bar is the place to be for cocktails and meet other travellers, with a cool bar vibe.
 A Mandalay Mojito or Caipirinha less than $ US 1 each, making a beer the most expensive option, a night here won’t cost you much and is the extreme value (while it lasts), but beware after having a few too many!